 The proposed provisions establish three categories of designations, namely, Historic Landmark, Historic District, and Points of Historical Interest.
 Any potential Historic Resource, or any property that meets at least one of the criteria for designation, can be nominated for official designation as a local Historic Landmark or Historic District.
-The category of Points of Historical Interest would recognize buildings, structures, objects, or sites that do not meet the criteria for designation as a Historic Landmark or Historic District, but have particular social, cultural, or historic significance to the community and therefore may receive recognition and consideration in local planning.
+The category of Points of Historical Interest would recognize buildings, structures, objects, or sites that do not meet the criteria for designation as a Historic significance to the community and therefore may receive recognition and consideration in local planning.
 Designated Historic Landmarks and Contributors to designated Historic Districts are eligible for special protection and incentives that non-designated Historic Resources do not receive.

-As provided for in the Ordinance, any property in the City of Goleta listed in the National Register of Historic Places, the California Register of Historical Resources, or as a County of Santa Barbara Landmark or Place of Historic Merit as of January 1, 2021 will be automatically designated a local City of Goleta Historic Landmark.
+As provided for in the Ordinance, any property in the City of Goleta listed in the National Register of Historic Places, the California Register of Historical Resources, or as a County of Santa Barbara Landmark or Place of Historic Merit as of January 1, 2021, will be automatically designated a local City of Goleta Historic Landmark.
 These categories are discussed more later in this report.